MAN-01 Ketryx Lifecycle Management

 5.2.
 Default Configuration

 While many aspects of Ketryx can be modified based on a company’s quality system and business activities, there are sensible default configurations built into Ketryx.
-These include the approval groups and approval rules for an organization and project, respectively.
+These include the groups and approval rules for an organization and project, respectively.

 5.2.1.
-Default Approval Groups
+Default Groups

 The following Groups are defined by default: